 Increase the predictability of global financing and improve the sustainability of national financing for immunisation

-Given the significant pressures on national budgets in the wake of the 2009 financial crisis, ensuring that both donors and developing countries remain committed to investing in vaccines is critical to the continued success of the Gavi mission.
+Given the significant pressures on national budgets in the wake of the 2009 financial crisis, ensuring that both donors and developing countries remained committed to investing in vaccines was critical to the success of our mission in the 2011–2015 period.

-Strategic goal three recognises that widening Gavi's donor base to secure long-term, predictable funding is critical to meeting increased demand for new vaccines against pneumococcal and rotavirus infections.
+Strategic goal three recognised that widening our donor base to secure long-term, predictable funding was essential to meet increased demand for new vaccines against pneumococcal and rotavirus infections.

-Likewise, raising the extent to which developing countries contribute to the cost of vaccines themselves will reduce the short-term pressure on the Vaccine Alliance's available funds.
+Likewise, raising the extent to which developing countries contributed to the cost of vaccines themselves reduced the short-term pressure on the Vaccine Alliance's available funds.

 - Resource mobilisation: resources mobilised as a % of resources needed to finance forecasted country demand for vaccine support.